Collecting Compensation for Dog Bite-Related Complications

 In Pennsylvania, a dog’s owner can be held strictly liable for injuries inflicted by his or her animal.
 This is true even when the person did not know that the animal was dangerous.
 In order to recover, the injured party will need to demonstrate that he or she suffered a severe injury, such as a broken bone or a disfiguring laceration that required sutures.

 Contact a Personal Injury Attorney

-If you were bitten by a dog in Philadelphia, please contact The Law Offices of Michael T. Van Der Veen at 215-515-6892 to schedule a free consultation with an experienced personal injury attorney who can address your concerns.
+If you were bitten by a dog in Philadelphia, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-515-6892 to schedule a free consultation with an experienced personal injury attorney who can address your concerns.
 We are ready to help you today.